 // src/schema.js

-const { gql } = require('apollo-server');
+const { gql } = require("apollo-server-lambda");

 // graphql.js

-const { ApolloServer } = require('apollo-server-lambda');
+const { ApolloServer } = require("apollo-server-lambda");

-const typeDefs = require('./src/schema')
+const typeDefs = require("./src/schema");

-const TrackAPI = require('./src/datasources/track-api');
+const TrackAPI = require("./src/datasources/track-api");

-const resolvers = require('./src/resolvers')
+const resolvers = require("./src/resolvers");

 const server = new ApolloServer({